-Possess depth of content knowledge and make it relevant to students.
+Possess and continue to develop content area knowledge and make it relevant to the learner.
+Teachers, with the support of the system, must stay current with the most effective pedagogy, the most contemporary content, and the most relevant experiences that connect back to the content.
 While teachers must have strong content expertise in the subjects they teach, effective instruction is more than just a transmittal of knowledge.
-It is equally the ability to make connections, show relevance, nurture engagement and embed understanding.
-The new Common Core State Standards will require this same rigorous-butrelevant approach to teaching and the next generation assessments will require students to show their ability to apply higher order thinking, not just recall knowledge.
+It is equally the ability to make connections, show relevance, nurture engagement, and embed understanding.
+The Common Core State Standards require this same rigorous-but-relevant approach to teaching and Next Generation Assessments require students to show their ability to apply higher order thinking, not just recall knowledge.

-Facilitate rigorous and relevant instruction based on how students learn.
-Every teacher needs a thorough understanding of pedagogy as well as a versatile and comprehensive repertoire of instructional strategies - classic and innovative - to draw from in planning and providing instruction so they can match teaching approaches with learning objectives, subject matter, and targeted learners.
+Plan and provide learning experiences using effective research-based strategies that are embedded with best practices, including the use of technology.
+Every teacher needs a thorough understanding of pedagogy as well as a versatile and comprehensive repertoire of instructional strategies-classic and innovative-to draw from in planning and providing instruction so they can match teaching approaches with learning objectives, subject matter, and targeted learners.
+Teachers must plan and provide learning experiences at high levels of rigor and relevance.
+Lessons must be tightly aligned to appropriate standards.
+Effective strategies and the use of technology must be embedded in all learning experiences that give all students access to the material.

-Teachers also need a clear understanding of today's students who are "wired differently"; who want to see a reason for learning something; who fascinate their elders with their technology skills - in fact, they take connectivity and instant access to information and to one another for granted; who multi-task; and, perhaps most significantly, who would rather "do to learn" instead of "learn to do."
+Teachers also need a clear understanding of today's students who are "wired differently"; who want to see a reason for learning something; who fascinate their elders with their technology skills-in fact, they take connectivity and instant access to information and to one another for granted; who multi-task; and, perhaps most significantly, who would rather "do to learn" instead of "learn to do."
 They collaborate naturally and seamlessly.
 Not surprisingly, they simply learn differently.
 The abundance of recent discoveries in neuropsychology and brain research can and should inform teachers' understanding of 21st century learners.